 NOMIS is funding the initiative to develop an innovative scientific method that determines biological age based on molecular and cellular criteria, and which allows the study of the aging process in living cells in adults across different age groups.
 Such information could be used to devise personalized strategies (e.g., preventive interventions or changes in diet or exercise) to optimize organ performance in adults and to minimize age-related physiological decline.

-NOMIS funded a new laboratory at the Salk Institute, the NOMIS Center for Immunobiology and Microbial Pathogenesis, which focuses on gaining new insight into autoimmune diseases, the human metabolism and its dysfunctions.
-The NOMIS laboratory is staffed by three highly respected researchers, Prof. Janelle Ayres, Prof. Ye Zheng and Prof. Björn Lillemeier.
-The endowed NOMIS chair is currently vacant, and Prof. Gregory Lemke (head of the Molecular Neurobiology Laboratory at the Salk Institute) is functioning as Acting Director, while six new NOMIS fellows began their research activities at the Center in 2015.
+NOMIS funded a new laboratory at the Salk Institute, the NOMIS Center for Immunobiology and Microbial Pathogenesis, which focuses on gaining new insight into autoimmune diseases, and human metabolism and its dysfunctions.
+The NOMIS laboratory is staffed by three highly respected researchers, Janelle Ayres, Ye Zheng and Björn Lillemeier.

 The leading research center in the Banner Health Group, the Banner Alzheimer’s Institute in Scottsdale, Arizona, specializes in research on the treatment and prevention of Alzheimer’s disease.
 Due to our aging population, this currently incurable disease has become one of our most prevalent global health problems.
 While also providing support for Alzheimer patients and their families, the institute’s primary focus is on developing preventive measures against the disease.
 The co-directors of the Banner Institute, Dr. Eric Reiman and Dr. Pierre Tariot, are internationally renowned pioneers in the field of Alzheimer’s research, whose work has been crucial to the discovery of the Alzheimer’s genome.
 Along with Dr. Jessica Langbaum, they are developing cutting-edge brain-imaging techniques and are at the forefront of research exploring new ways to prevent and treat this disease.